 Are you 15 or older and still in care?
 Then this section is for you!

-Here is what you need to know- most young people in care move out by the time they are 18.
-Generally young people in care aged between 15 & 18 stop being involved with child protection at some stage.
+Here is what you need to know – most young people in care will start to think about their next steps for when they turn18.
+Generally young people in care aged between 15 & 18 stop being involved with child protection at some stage, but don’t worry there is still support available to you through post-care support services.
 What that means is you are no longer on a child protection order and no longer have a child protection worker.
-You may have a leaving care worker but either way it’s time to get ready to leave care and become independent.
+You may have a leaving care worker but either way it’s time to get your transition plan together to become independent.

 During this time or when you transition you may or may not move out of where you are living.
 If you do move out this is called transitioning to independent living!
 You may also choose to move out and live in a place generally without a carer or worker.
 Some accommodation may be supported and have some support workers available.
 You may also choose to move out with friends or family, or choose to live by yourself.
 All young people going out on their own need to learn heaps of new things to be independent.
 You are making the transition to independence.